FREE TRAINING!

 That being said, worrying that "weight restored" should equal an absence of mental or physical extreme hunger is absolutely ridiculous, because the two are completely unrelated.
 As I write in my book How to Beat Extreme Hunger and explain in my course Extremely Hungry to Completely Satisfied, I prefer the term "health restored" instead.
 Why?
 Because focusing on overall health rather than a single number encompasses a holistic perspective of recovery rather than a surface-level one.
 So, if you cannot "solve" extreme hunger by reaching a certain weight, how do you overcome extreme hunger?
 That's where the terms energy deficit and energy debt come in.

-Energy Deficit & Energy Debt
+Energy Deficit and Energy Debt in Anorexia Recovery

 Energy deficit refers to a state where the body is not receiving enough energy (calories) to meet its metabolic requirements.
 Because the body is highly adaptive and will do whatever it can to optimize survival, energy deficit causes the body to slow down or even cease bodily processes.
 This adaptation is what causes the common symptoms of restrictive eating disorders, including a slow heart rate, fatigue, hair loss, brittle nails, and a lack of menses in people who get periods.